 5. Implementation

-This section describes implementation generally in the annual Affordability Report and new requirements to introduce, update and analyze metrics in certain Commission proceedings.
+This section describes implementation generally in the annual Affordability Report and introduces new requirements specific to selected Commission proceedings in each industry.

 In response to comments, this decision modifies the recommendations in the Implementation Staff Proposal as follows: